MVP3 Foundation

 PURPOSE

-The Media With Integrity Contest invites young creators to produce original film and music that embody media integrity and community purpose, with the goal of uplifting others.
-MVP3 Foundation recognizes that media and music are closely connected to our mental and emotional health and is committed to healing communities through the arts and encouraging responsible, hope‑filled storytelling.
+The Media With Integrity Contest / Project invites young creators to produce original film and music that reflect media integrity and community purpose, with the goal of uplifting others.
+MVP3 Foundation recognizes that media and music are closely connected to our mental and emotional health and is committed to healing communities through the arts while encouraging responsible, hope-filled storytelling.

-This pilot program is supported in part by public grant /sponsor funding, including City of Memphis support.
-These funds may only be used for instruction, program operations, outreach, and non‑cash recognition (such as plaques and certificates).
-Additional in‑kind donations (such as meals, snacks, or learning resources) may be provided by community partners.
-No cash prizes or cash grants are funded or guaranteed under this pilot.
+This pilot program is supported in part by public grant and sponsor funding, including support from the City of Memphis.
+Such funds may be used only for instruction, program operations, outreach, and non-cash recognition such as plaques and certificates.
+Additional in-kind support, such as meals, snacks, educational resources, workshops, or partner-supported opportunities, may be provided when available.

-If additional private sponsorship becomes available, MVP3 Foundation may later announce separate sponsor‑funded cash awards; such awards would not use City of Memphis grant funds.
+If additional private sponsorship becomes available, MVP3 Foundation may, in its sole discretion, later announce separate sponsor-funded awards or opportunities.
+Any such awards would not use City of Memphis grant funds and would be subject to separate terms if offered.

 Participation in this contest must comply with each school or district’s policies.
-It is the responsibility of teachers, administrators, and students to obtain any required approvals from their school or district before participating or using class time or school resources for entries.
+Teachers, administrators, students, and families are responsible for obtaining any required approvals before participating or using class time, school facilities, or school resources.

 Original short films